-Another day, another women in prison flick.
-After watching Big Doll House and Women in Cages it’s now up to Jack Hill and Pam Grier to team up with Sid Haig once more to bring me another exploitation movie about imprisoned women.
-The so-called chicks ’n chains, or as the tagline for the movie states: “Women so hot with desire they melt the chains that enslave them!”.
+Another day, another “women in prison” flick.
+After watching Big Doll House and Women in Cages it’s now time for The Big Bird Cage.
+It’s a movie by Jack Hill starring Pam Grier and Sid Haig.
+Together they have made yet another exploitation movie about imprisoned women.
+The so-called “chicks in chains”.
+Or as the tagline on the poster states: “Women so hot with desire they melt the chains that enslave them!”.

-Which is funny as almost none of the women is ever in chains.
+Which is funny since almost none of the women is ever in chains.
 But who cares?
-This time things are a little different.
+This time around things are a little different.
 Less soaping in the bathroom and more plot.
-Now who would’ve expected that?
+Something I did not see coming.

-- Woman gets arrested
+- A woman gets arrested

-- Woman goes to prison
+- This woman goes to prison

 - The end.

 But that doesn’t mean the girls get off easy.
-There’s a particularly nasty scene in which one of the girls, who tried to escape, is hung by her hair.
+There is one nasty scene in particular.
+In this scene one of the girls who tried to escape, is hung by her hair.
 She survives, but damn that’s got to hurt.

-Now what also makes it rise above the competition is the humor in the characters.
-This movie was more busy to entertain us than trying to do justice to the term exploitation.
+Now what also makes The Big Bird Cage rise above the competition is the humor in the characters.
+This movie was more busy to simply entertain us than it was trying to do justice to the term exploitation.
 The movie has some funny dialogue and Sid Haig is absolutely hilarious every minute he graces the screen.
-He excells when he’s impersonating to be gay.
-He had me on the floor every time.
+He shining moment comes when he’s impersonating a gay man to fool the guards.
+He had me in stitches the entire time.
 Comedic gold.

 The finale is very schizophrenic whether it’s day or night.
 The sequence cuts between scenes about the prison ground and scenes in the jungle.
-One is clearly shot at night the other at dawn.
+One clearly takes place at night the other at dawn.
 It’s stuff like that that are part of the charm.
-I also liked the two gay guards and how eventually one ended up getting raped by Carla (Candice Roman), who was longing for dick the entire movie.
-When he screams Jones (Teda Bracci) lifts her skirt and sits on his face.
+I also like the two gay guard characters.
+It might sound strange, but of of the highlights of the movie is Carla (Candice Roman) raping one of these guards.
+A woman who was longing for dick the entire movie.
+When the guard screams inmate Jones (Teda Bracci) lifts her skirt and sits on his face.
 Remember, this is 1972 and shaving wasn’t a trend yet.
 So they really tortured that guard.

-This movie will probably be forgotten totally one day, like most sleaze from decades ago.
+The Big Bird Cage is a movie nobody will remember one day.
+Like most sleazy movies released decades ago.
 It’s partially justified as this remains a trashy movie, no matter how funny it is.
 My guess is that would this not have been a Grier-Hill collaboration it would’ve probably been forgotten already.